No Experience Needed! Alberta’s HCA Program Gets You Job-Ready

 HCA → LPN → RN

-• HCA: Gain hands-on experience in patient care.
+• HCA: Gain experience in hands-on care.

-• RN: Advance to a fully licensed nursing role with further training.
+• RN: Advance with further formal training.

 From Retail to Healthcare with Alberta’s HCA Program